jverzani/AMRVW.jl/README.md

 Core-Chasing Algorithms for the Eigenvalue Problem; by Jared L. Aurentz, Thomas Mach, Leonardo Robol, Raf Vandebril, and David S. Watkins; https://doi.org/10.1137/1.9781611975345

-As well, the twisted algorithm from "A generalization of the multishift QR algorithm" by Raf Vandebril and David S. Watkins; https://doi.org/10.1137/11085219X
+As well, the twisted algorithm from "A generalization of the multishift QR algorithm" by Raf Vandebril and David S. Watkins; https://doi.org/10.1137/11085219X is implemented here.

 The core-chasing algorithms utilize Francis's QR algorithm on sparse factorizations of the respected companion matrix.
 For polynomials with real coefficients, the storage requirements are O(n) and the algorithm requires O(n) flops per iteration, or O(n^2) flops overall.
 The basic QR algorithm applied to the full companion matrix would require O(n^2) storage and O(n^3) flops overall.